- Florence, Italy

 Florence, and indeed all of Tuscany, provides the perfect setting for shooting movies and learning the craft of filmmaking.
 Florence’s architecture is breathtaking: monuments, churches, bridges and ancient statues decorate the city in an incredibly stunning way.
 Magnificent art galleries and the Uffizi Museum contain some of the most famous works of the most important artists in the world.

 Since 2003, New York Film Academy (NYFA) Florence has offered hands-on and intensive programs.
 NYFA Florence currently offers courses in Filmmaking and Acting for Film.
-In 1-week, 4-weeks, and 6-weeks, 8-weeks, and semester programs, students will be able to learn from, study with, and create with students from many different countries and cultures.
+In 1-week, 4-weeks, 6-weeks, 8-weeks, and 12-week semester programs, students will be able to learn from, study with, and create with students from many different countries and cultures.
 This allows all students to grow personally and professionally.

-All New York Film Academy programs worldwide include hands-on, intensive courses taught in English.
+All New York Film Academy programs worldwide include hands-on, intensive courses, which are taught in English.
 Our teachers are award-winning and internationally recognized instructors and professional filmmakers who have earned their terminal graduate degrees from the most prestigious film programs in the United States.
 NYFA Florence doesn't just benefit acting and filmmaking students, but students from any discipline who wish to expand their narrative, creative, and presentation experience.

 From the very first day of class, the focus of the Filmmaking workshops is to learn through making films.
 Each student writes, produces, directs, and edits his or her own films, and rotates among crew positions when his or her classmates shoot.